 Top 200 MSSPs Worldwide 2019: Managed Security Service Provider List, Research Unveiled

-MSSP Alert, published by After Nines Inc., today unveiled the Top 200 MSSPs list for 2019.
+MSSP Alert, published by After Nines Inc., in September unveiled the Top 200 MSSPs list for 2019.
 The list and research identify and honor the top 200 managed security services providers (MSSPs) that specialize in comprehensive, outsourced cybersecurity services.

 Previous editions of the annual list honored 100 MSSPs.
 This year’s edition, at twice the size, reflects MSSP Alert’s rapidly growing readership and the world’s growing consumption of managed security services.
 MSSP Alert’s readership has grown every month, year over year, since launching in May 2017.